What is Frieze Carpet and Is It Any Good?

 Frieze has the advantage of being just the right side of cozy chic – it’s an informal look, but not as dramatically relaxed as a full shag pile carpet.

-Frieze carpet is particularly suited to bedrooms, playrooms and living room, and of course the home office, if you’re lucky enough to have one.
+Frieze carpet is particularly suited to bedrooms, playrooms, family rooms, living rooms, and of course the home office, if you’re lucky enough to have one.
 And because frieze pile isn’t too long, if you want you can take your comfy cozy vibe one step further by layering rugs on top of carpet (opt for frieze carpet in neutral tones so that it becomes the backdrop for the other rugs).

 However, if you want to have a more formal look in your home, then frieze carpet is not going to be the best option.
 For formal rooms, smooth pile carpet – also known as straight or velvet Saxony – tends to work best.